Filters, Gas Caps, Petcocks, Tanks & Seats,

 Put a container for fuel under each carburetor, remove the carburetor bowl.
 Turn on both petcocks and see if you can get 16 ounces of fuel into each container in 2 minutes.
 That is the minimum required.
 Yes, a cup a minute, or, around 1/4th liter.

 Fuel flow of 350 or more cc per minute is adequate for our airheads.
+I suggest that you have a MINIMUM of 8 ounces per minute per petcock.
 Measure it by removing a carburetor bowl, and letting the fuel flow into a container.
 Avoid sparks and fires!

 Failure to continuously flow fuel can be a tank venting problem (or, with the fuel cap).
 Especially on SHED models.